Firebase Fuller: History

 In late September 1969 as part of Operation Keystone Cardinal the 3rd Marine Regiment began its withdrawal from South Vietnam handing over control of Fuller to the 2nd Battalion, 4th Marines.
 The 4th Marines in turn handed over Fuller to elements of the 1st Brigade, 5th Infantry Division (Mechanized) on 5 November 1969.

 On 30 April 1970 at 00:55 a unit of the 1st Brigade at Fuller received mortar fire followed by an attack by People's Army of Vietnam (PAVN) sappers.
 The defenders returned fire supported by artillery and helicopter gunships and the PAVN withdrew leaving 16 dead.

-On 16 August 1970 a unit of the ARVN 2nd Battalion, 2nd Regiment at Fuller was hit by 70 120mm mortar rounds killing 14 ARVN and destroying 20 bunkers.
+On 16 August 1970 a unit of the ARVN 2nd Battalion, 2nd Regiment at Fuller was hit by seventy 120 mm mortar rounds, killing 14 ARVN and destroying 20 bunkers.

 1971

-On 3 June PAVN mortars hit South Vietnamese Marines at the base killing six while the Marines claimed nine PAVN killed.
+On 3 June PAVN mortars hit South Vietnamese Marines at the base, killing six, while the Marines claimed nine PAVN killed.
 On 24 June the PAVN overran the base and were then subjected to an intense aerial bombardment before three ARVN battalions were flown in by helicopters of the U.S. 101st Airborne to recapture the area around the base.
 On 28 June ARVN troops reoccupied the base, but it was soon abandoned due to the damage sustained in the fighting.
-The South Vietnamese claimed that 496 PAVN had been killed at Fuller for the loss of 29 Marines/ARVN.
+The South Vietnamese claimed that 496 PAVN had been killed at Fuller for the loss of 29 marines/ARVN.
 The ARVN with U.S. assistance then rebuilt the base with concrete bunkers by mid-July and it easily withstood a new PAVN mortar attack on 19 July.